 There are about 700,000 people in the UK with dementia and each person is unique and will experience it in their own way.

-- Dementia mainly affects older people.
-However, it can affect younger people: there are 15,000 people in the UK under the age of 65 who have dementia
+- can also affect younger people; there are 15,000 people in the UK under the age of 65.

-There is currently no cure for dementia.
-However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve a persons functioning and abilities, it is important you and your family get the help and support you need.
-You can find out more about living with dementia in our 'Living Well with Dementia' leaflet.
+There is currently no cure.
+However, drugs and other treatments such as cognitive stimulation (exercising the brain) can improve functioning and abilities.
+It’s important that the person with dementia and their family get the help and support they need.

 Doctors are generally able to decide if you have dementia by:

-- Access to continuing support for people with dementia and their carers
+- continuing support for people and their carers

-- Access to good quality care in the home, hospital, or care home provided by people with an understanding of dementia, and
+- care in the home, hospital, or care home provided by people with an understanding of dementia

-A person with dementia will receive care from many different people across the NHS and social care.
+A person with dementia will receive care from many different people across the NHS, social care and the voluntary and community sector.
 This mainly involves clinical commissioning groups and local councils.